KhiopsML/khiops-doc/docs/learn/coclustering.md

   <figcaption></figcaption>
 </figure>

-Coclustering algorithms simultaneously group the **rows** and **columns** of a matrix, usually a **contingency matrix** describing the co-occurrences of two categorical variables.
+coclustering algorithms simultaneously group the **rows** and **columns** of a matrix, usually a **contingency matrix** describing the co-occurrences of two categorical variables.
 This contingency matrix contains the number of individuals for each modality combination of the two categorical variables studied.
 The intersection (i.e. the cartesian product) of the groups formed on the two dimentions of the matrix constitute a set of **coclusters** (represented by the bins in the figure above).
 A cocluster characterizes a **sub-part** of the matrix by aggregating the information it contains, i.e. the number of individuals whose combinations of modalities on the two variables belong to the cocluster.
 Finally, a coclustering model gives an aggregated view of a contingency matrix describing the **dependency** between the two variables under study, and it can be seen as a model of the **joined density** of the two variables.